piclas-framework/piclas/doc/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

     CalcPointsPerDebyeLength = T ! writes the PIC grid step restriction to XXX_State_000.0000XXX.h5 (rule of thumb) CalcTotalEnergy          = T ! writes the total energy of the system to PartAnalyze.csv (field and particle)

 where the function of the parameters is given in the code comments.
-An information regarding every parameter can be obtained from running the command
+Information regarding every parameter can be obtained from running the command

     ./piclas --help "CalcCharge"

-where each parameter is simply supplied to the *help* module of **piclas**.
+where each parameter can simply be supplied to the *help* module of **piclas**.
 This help module can also output the complete set of parameters via `./piclas --help` or a subset of them by supplying a section, e.g., `./piclas --help "HDG"` for the HDGSEM solver.

 #### Running the code